top of page

 Similarly, self-feeding isn’t just about getting food into a child’s mouth.
 It requires postural control (PT), fine motor coordination and sensory processing (OT), and oral motor strength and coordination (SLP).
 Without this multi-disciplinary perspective, it’s easy to miss underlying factors that may be making a skill more challenging for a child.

-Why Parents Benefit from a Multi-Disciplinary Approach
+Beyond Milestones: How a Multi-Disciplinary Approach Unlocks Your Child’s Full Potential--Why Parents Benefit from a Multi-Disciplinary Approach

 When parents learn from professionals with different expertise, they gain a more complete understanding of their child’s development.
 Instead of feeling stuck when a milestone isn’t progressing, they can ask the right questions and implement strategies that address multiple areas at once.